jenovotny7/Team-Novotny-Generator/README.md

 ## Usage
-To create new outputs of data via node without having to recreate the same code for each new object.
+To create new outputs of data via node without having to re-create the same code for each new object.